zeroluck/docs/sources/admin-guide/openid-connect/index.md

 ![Add Client](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_oauth2_addclient.png)

-Clicking on the _Add Client_ link allows the Gluu Server Administrator to add new client.
+Clicking on the _Add Client_ link allows the Gluu Server administrator to add a new client.
 The search box can be used to look up previously added clients as well.
 The screenshot below shows the interface to add a new client.

 ![Add new client](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_oauth2_newclient.png)